Why work together?

-- A shared subscription to housing market data, so we can compare trends between our seven districts with the East of England and the rest of England
+- A shared subscription to housing market data, so we can compare trends between eight local districts, the East of England and the rest of England.

 For existing homes

-Data to support a new approach to identifying areas of privately ownered and rented homes where investment is most needed, which is being pilotted in July 2015.
+Data to support a new approach to identifying areas of privately ownered and rented homes where investment is most needed.

 To tackle housing need and homelessness